 Elliott Erwitt Biography

 American documentary photographer Elliott Erwitt was born Elio Romano Erwitz in 1928 in Paris to Russian parents.
-Often considered a master of style, Elliott Erwitt is best known for the candor and humor that shines through his black-and-white pictures.
+Often considered a master of style, Elliott Erwitt's photography is best known for the candor and humor that shines through his black-and-white pictures.
 He began dabbling in photography as a teenager living in Los Angeles, shooting weddings.
-Later, Elliott Erwitt shot for the Army in France and Germany; later living in New York, he met fellow war photographer Robert Capa, who invited him to join the Magnum Photos agency.
+Later, Elliott Erwitt shot photos for the Army in France and Germany; later living in New York, he met fellow war photographer Robert Capa, who invited him to join the Magnum Photos agency.
 Elliott Erwitt is responsible for making some of the most prominent portraits of the 20th century, capturing Marilyn Monroe, Richard Nixon and Marlon Brando, among others.
-His joyful work with dogs — particularly images of them jumping — has become another calling card of his; his first dog collection, Son of Bitch, was published in 1974.
+Elliott Erwitt's joyful photos with dogs — particularly images of them jumping — has become another calling card of his; his first dog collection, Son of Bitch, was published in 1974.

 Elliott Erwitt started working more with film in the '70s and '80s, making documentaries following fascinating subjects such as glassmaking practices in Afghanistan (Glassmakers of Herat, 1977) and an all-female marching and dancing team (Beauty Knows No Pain, 1971).
 In 2011, the International Center of Photography awarded Elliott Erwitt the Infinity Award for Lifetime Achievement.